hwikgren/PNANetwork/PersonExtractionTextFiles/Readme.md

 (translation of name); language of name; gender;
 information on the name (can span several lines)

-Profession (time period when lived) ;
+Profession (time period when lived):
-	- Line starts with a number if several individuals with the same name, otherwise not e.g. 3.
+	- Line starts with a number if there are several individuals with the same name, otherwise not e.g., 3.
 Priest of Ninurta, in Kalhu:
-	- Can span over several lines
+	- Can span several lines
 Information on the individual
-	- Can span over several lines
+	- Can span several lines
 @@Document name (year);
 more information
 @@Document name (year);
-	- This can go on for several paragraphs and be divided into numbered list which might be divided into list marked with letters etc. a. bla bla 1.' bla bla a.' bla bla
+	- This can go on for several paragraphs and be divided into a numbered list which might be divided into a list marked with letters, etc. (e.g., a. bla bla 1.' bla bla a.' bla bla)
 	- Can have duplicate names indicated by '=', e.g. @@89-4-26,209:13 = Streck (1916) 288 no. 13.

-<<Name of scholar who added to database
+<<Name of the scholar who wrote the PNA entry
 ```
 **The procedure of finding individuals from text files**